sanskrit/sanskrit.github.io/content/groups/dyuganga/projects/text/git-workflow/offline-editing/4_saving-changes.md

   -  by running: `git pull upstream static_files` .

 ### Alternate procedure with VSCode
-- Do the following, and select the "upstream" branch.
+- Do the following, and select "upstream" and the appropriate branch (content or static_files).

-(Click on the images below and open in a new s)
+(Click on the images below and open and view full screen.)

 {{< figure src="../../images/vscode-pull-upstream.png" title="" class="thumbnail">}}